ethberlinzwei/KnowledgeBase/resources/raiden.md

 ## Getting Started

-If you want to hack on Raiden during ETHBerlinZwei, please use the latest testnet Raiden release: [v.100.5 (GANDALF2000)](https://github.com/raiden-network/raiden/releases/tag/v0.100.5-dev0).
+If you want to hack on Raiden during ETHBerlinZwei, please use the latest testnet Raiden release: [v0.100.5a0 (Antifragile Crocodile)](https://github.com/raiden-network/raiden/releases/tag/v0.100.5a0).

 Make sure you have read the [requirements for safe usage](https://raiden-network.readthedocs.io/en/stable/overview_and_guide.html#requirements-for-safe-usage) before proceeding.